cncf/tag-security/project-resources/templates/incident-response.md

 ## Notification

-Once the issue has been replicated and a remediation is in place, notify subscribed parties with a security bulletin and the expected publishing date.
+Once the problem has been replicated and a remediation is in place, notify subscribed parties with a security bulletin and the expected publishing date.

 ## Publish and release